 We begin with a tour of historic Corinth where we can view the antebellum homes that quartered generals from both sides.
 We will continue to the Civil War Interpretive Center, Crossroads Museum and Corinth Contraband camp.

-In the afternoon we will drive to Brice's Crossroads, the site of a clash between Confederate troops under General Nathan Bedford Forrest and Union Calvary under General Samuel D. Sturgis.
-Though outnumbered nearly 2-1, Forrest craftily routed the Union forces.
+In the afternoon we will drive to Brice's Crossroads, the site of a clash between Confederate troops under General Nathan Bedford Forrest and Union Cavalry under General Samuel D. Sturgis.
+Though greatly outnumbered, Forrest craftily routed the Union forces.

 DAY 12 Vicksburg

 Drive to Vicksburg to study the battle for control of the Mississippi River the key to the Confederacy.